KBNLresearch/forensicImagingResources/doc/bitcurator-setup.md

 6. To make the BitCurator-specific context menus work, copy the *scripts* folder in `/home/bcadmin/.local/share/nautilus` to `/home/bcadmin/.config/caja`:

         cp -a /home/bcadmin/.local/share/nautilus/scripts /home/bcadmin/.config/caja/scripts

+7. Optionally replace the default MATE wallpaper (which annoyingly has a similat colour as the folder icons on the desktop!) with one of the wallpapers in `/usr/share/backgrounds`.